apenomad/Solana-Riptide/README.md

 ## SolBucks
-Started with the implementation of 'Buy Me A Coffee' with $SOLANA.
+Support your favourite creators with $SOLANA.

 ## Usage
 Goto solbucks.pythonanywhere.com to create your profile!